 Working time (or pot life) is the time required for the initial mixed viscosity to double at room temperature (RT).
-For one-part products the viscosity either increases at a much lower rate or does not change significantly at RT.
+The cure reaction begins when Parts A and B are mixed.
+As the cure progresses, viscosity increases until the material becomes a soft gel.

 Cure conditions are shown in the typical properties table.
 Cure is defined as the time required for a specific gel to reach 90% of its final properties.
 Gels will reach a no-flow state prior to full cure.
+Addition-cure silicone gels may be RT and heat cure or exclusively heat cure.
+Adding heat accelerates the cure reaction.
 Additional time should be allowed for heating the part to near oven temperature.
 Cure schedules should be verified in each new application.